yejue/myReader/README.md

 # An ordinary MVC model for PyQt5

-First time to join a app's develop project, it's not easy to write down the first code for me.
-So, I decide to imitate the structure of Django to do the same work on PyQt5 ...It's just a little bit of my thinking, but it works.
+It was not easy for me to get involved in software development for the first time So, I decide to imitate the structure of Django to do the same work on PyQt5 ...It's just a little bit of my thinking, but it works.